tacomanator/gulp-ls-skeleton/README.md

 * Dev server (using connect)
 * LiveReload support
 * Desktop notifications
+* Clean gulpfile structure

-While the example Jade and Stylus for pre-built (compiled) templates and stylesheets, these choices can be easily changed by updating gulp/build.ls
+While the example Jade and Stylus + Nib for pre-built (compiled) templates and stylesheets, these choices can be easily changed by updating gulp/build.ls

 ### Setup